KLH Model Five Review

 The meshes are attached to the speakers with a magnet

-Given that these are floor-standing speakers, whose height is only 66 centimeters, the question arises – how to bring them to the height needed for an optimal listening experience, where the tweeter unit would be directed towards the listener’s ears?
+Given that these are floor-standing speakers, and their height is only 66 centimeters, you might wonder how to get them to the right height for optimal listening, with the tweeter directed towards your ears.

-You will find the answer in their box, in the form of the enclosed pair of steel racks.
-They raise the speakers to a height of about 87 centimeters and give them an inclination of 5 °, which provides the ideal height and orientation for listening from the couch or armchair.
-Of course, the stands also increase the weight of the speakers, from a whopping 20 to about 24 pounds.
+The answer is in the box: a pair of enclosed steel racks.
+These racks raise the speakers to about 87 centimeters and give them a 5° inclination, providing the ideal height and orientation for listening from the couch or armchair.
+The stands also increase the weight of the speakers from 20 to about 24 pounds.

-At the back of the speaker are a pair of gold-plated terminals and a switch with three positions: Lo, Mid, and Hi.
-It suppresses frequencies above 400 Hz, with the aim of better integration of speakers in different rooms, more precisely, reducing their potential penetration.
-When the switch is in the Hi position, there is no change in its output characteristic.
+At the back of the speaker, there is a pair of gold-plated terminals and a three-position switch: Lo, Mid, and Hi.
+This switch suppresses frequencies above 400 Hz to better integrate the speakers in different rooms and reduce potential penetration.
+In the Hi position, there is no change in output.
 In the Mid position, frequencies above 400 Hz are attenuated by -1.5 dB, and in Lo by -3 dB.
-The sensitivity of the speakers in the space is as high as 90.5 dB, so they are very appreciative of the drive and do not require abnormally strong amplification to express all their luxury.
+The sensitivity of the speakers is 90.5 dB, so they are very efficient and do not require exceptionally strong amplification to deliver their luxurious sound.

 KLH Model Five - input panel